huggingface/blog/constitutional_ai.md

 [llm_swarm.mov](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/cai_recipe/llm_swarm.mov)

 With `llm_swarm` we can generate LLM completions very efficiently by scaling up the number of concurrent processes across and arbitrary number of GPUs.
-Armed with this tool, let’s now define a constitution for which to critique our model’s responses with.
+Armed with this tool, let’s now define a constitution with which to critique our model’s responses.

 # Generating a CAI dataset

 To define the constitution, we directly used [Anthropic’s example constitution](https://github.com/anthropics/ConstitutionalHarmlessnessPaper/blob/main/prompts/CritiqueRevisionInstructions.json).
-In principle, the constitution is all we need to supply to the model, but in practice the revisions could include undesirable prefixes like “sure, here is a revised response” or “based on the messages above,” so we also need to provide few shot demonstrations to mitigate this issue.
+In principle, the constitution is all we need to supply to the model, but in practice, the revisions could include undesirable prefixes like “sure, here is a revised response” or “based on the messages above,” so we also need to provide few shot demonstrations to mitigate this issue.

 ```jsx